elatov/elatov.github.io/_posts/2013-04-08-deploying-a-test-windows-environment-in-a-kvm-infrastucture.md

     :15

-now we know the VNC display is **:15**, so let&#8217;s connect to that VNC display:
+now we know the VNC display is **:15**, so let's connect to that VNC display:

     [elatov@klaptop ~]$ vncviewer kvm:15

-If don&#8217;t want to open up a the firewall to allow the port range for VNC Connections (ie 5900 &#8211; 5999), you could use the KVM Host as an SSH tunnel.
+If don't want to open up a the firewall to allow the port range for VNC Connections (ie 5900 - 5999), you could use the KVM Host as an SSH tunnel.
 Here is how the command would look for that:

     [elatov@klaptop ~]$ vncviewer -via virtuser@kvm 127.0.0.1:15